U.S. News Rankings

 Campus Info & Services

 Florida International University offers a number of student services including nonremedial tutoring, women's center, placement service, day care, and health service.
 Florida International University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
-Of the students at Florida International University, 75 percent have cars on campus.
 Alcohol is permitted for students of legal age at Florida International University.

 |Health insurance offered||No|